awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/Introduction/about_containers/_index.md

 ---

 * Containers provide a standard way to package your application’s code, configurations, and dependencies into a single object.
-* Containers share an operating system installed on the server and run as resource-isolated processes, ensuring quick, reliable, and consistent deployments, regardless of environment.
+* Containers share an operating system installed on the server and run as a resource-isolated processes, ensuring quick, reliable, and consistent deployments, regardless of environment.
 * Whether you deploy locally on your laptop or to production, the experience will remain the same (Except secrets and other environmental values, of course!).

 Why Containers?